ExxML/HabitKicker/README.md

    - Slouching (deviation from calibrated posture)

 4. Slouch Detection:
-   - When you first start the application, it will prompt you to sit up straight for calibration
+   - When you click "Calibrate Posture", the camera window will appear
+   - Sit up straight during the calibration process
    - The calibration process takes a few seconds to establish your proper posture
+   - After calibration is complete, the camera window will automatically hide
-   - After calibration, the application will alert you when you slouch
+   - The application will alert you when you slouch
-   - You can recalibrate at any time by pressing 'c'
+   - You can recalibrate at any time by clicking "Calibrate Posture" again
-   - The default slouch detection threshold is 15%
-   - The slouch detection works by analyzing upper body posture (shoulders, neck, and head position)

 5. Screen Outline Alerts:
    - When a habit is detected consistently for 3+ seconds, a yellow outline appears around your screen
    - Detection messages are displayed in the top-left corner of the screen
-   - The outline disappears after no habits are detected for 3 seconds
-   - You can continue using your computer normally while the outline is displayed
+   - You can toggle these alerts on/off in the GUI
-   - The outline is semi-transparent and designed to be noticeable but not obtrusive

 ## How Slouch Detection Works